Booking The Trip: Flying The Friendly Skies to India

 Review: United Club Lounge Concourse C, Gate C74

-Review: United Airlines 787-10 Premium Plus Newark to San Francisco
+Review: United Airlines 787-10 Business Class Newark to San Francisco

 Well, well, well, that trip section is looking pretty empty compared to my normal trip lengths especially since I like super long ones, but this time I only have a week in India and so there was no time for long, fancy fun trips to the moon and back.
 Now onto the actual trip: another visit back to Mumbai.